Seboeis Plantation, Maine

 Seboeis Plantation is a plantation in Penobscot County, Maine, United States.
-The population was 40 at the 2020 census.
+The population was 40 according to the 2020 census.

-History
+Etymology

 Seboeis is a name derived from the Penobscot language meaning "brook or small stream".

 Geography

 According to the United States Census Bureau, the plantation has a total area of 108.2 km2, of which 103.6 km2 is land and 4.6 km2, or 4.26%, is water.